simonsmith/cypress-image-snapshot/README.md

 ### Working on the plugin

-To make it easier to test the plugin whilst developing there are a few simple Cypress tests that validate the plugin.
+To make it easier to test whilst developing there are a few simple Cypress tests that validate the plugin.
 There are two ways to run these tests:

 #### open